Euro zone bond yields fall as oil weighs on inflation, cements QE bets

 inflating its balance sheet in a bid to boost consumer prices.

-points to a record low of 0.906 percent on hopes the ECB will
+over 3 basis points to a record low of 0.911 percent on hopes

 "The lower inflation cements the chances on ECB QE, and